 Kiiseli is a fruit soup from Finland that generations of my family grew up making.
-The family recipe is drawn from my mother’s best advice, her 1966 Finnish cookbook, a peek through my grandmother’s 1948 cookbook and a family friend’s 1933 cookbook.
+This family recipe is drawn from my mother’s best advice, her 1966 Finnish cookbook, a peek through my grandmother’s 1948 cookbook and a family friend’s 1933 cookbook.
+It’s a recipe you can easily grow in your own garden, too.
 With all that research, your kiisseli should make a fine old fashioned (yet gluten and dairy-free!) dessert.

 We’re going to need: